Language selection

 Integrated Planning for Salmon Ecosystems

-Integrated Planning for Salmon Ecosystems (IPSE) is an initiative under the Conservation and Stewardship pillar of our Pacific Salmon Strategy Initiative (PSSI).
-This initiative is piloting collaborative planning processes in key watersheds in British Columbia and the Yukon to help improve the health of Pacific salmon and their ecosystems.
+Integrated Planning for Salmon Ecosystems (IPSE) is an initiative under the Conservation and Stewardship pillar of the Pacific Salmon Strategy Initiative (PSSI).
+IPSE is piloting collaborative planning processes in key watersheds in British Columbia and the Yukon to help improve the health of Pacific salmon ecosystems.

-Because the challenges affecting Pacific salmon are complex, and urgent action is needed to stem population declines, it is important that we strengthen collaboration with our partners.
+Because the challenges affecting Pacific salmon are complex, and urgent action is needed to stem population declines, we must strengthen collaboration with our partners.
 IPSE brings together:

-Our shared goal is to identify and prioritize actions that support healthy salmon ecosystems.
+Our shared goal is to identify and prioritize actions in support of healthy salmon ecosystems.

 Through IPSE, we are collaborating to create Integrated Salmon Ecosystem Plans.
 The plans will provide strategic recommendations and identify the work needed to prioritize and implement activities that benefit salmon while considering impacts from climate change and human uses.
 We will be supporting ongoing activity while we plan, including by: